wandyezj/wandyezj.github.io/docs/_drafts/code-review.md

 Keep Quality of Code Base High, Avoid accruing technical debt

-- Start review prombptly
+- Start review promptly
 - redirect if not able to do review
-- proovide high level feedback early on
+- provide high level feedback early on
-- suggestions, directivesm and questions
+- suggestions, and questions
-- scale out, provde high level and delegate details
+- scale out, provide high level and delegate details

 - right reviewer
 - preview change to involve reviewer early
-- privide overview of change in the description
+- provide overview of change in the description
 - don't take comments personally
-- break large changelists ito small ones
+- break large changelists into small ones

 - respect each other
 - use face to face